Nikon Z 600mm f4 TC VR S review

 Use with teleconverters: The Z 600 TC like the Z 400 TC has a 1.4x teleconverter already built in which can simply be activated with a switch.
 The TC switch can be locked, and Nikon advises to do so to prevent unintended operation.
 But all three Z-Nikkors in this comparison can also be used with Nikon’s teleconverters for Z-mount: The Z TC-1.4x for 549 EUR (incl.
 19% VAT) / 547 USD / 549 GBP and Z TC-2.0x for 660 EUR / 597 USD / 580 GBP.
 Keep in mind though that the Z TCs cannot be used with the FTZ adapter. [++]

-Accessories: The Z 600 TC comes with a well-padded case which offers good protection for lens and is the same for the Z 400 TC and Z800.
-But I doubt that you can stow the Z 600 TC away with camera attached.
+Accessories: The Z 600 TC comes with a well-padded case which offers good protection for lens and is the same for the Z 400 TC and Z 800.
+But the length of the Z 600 TC prevents the lens to be stowed away with camera attached (see below).
+But an attached Z TC-2.0x (or Z TC-1.4x) fits.
 It has two straps on the outside to carry a tripod plus a strap inside to secure the lens from inadvertently falling out when you open the case.
 It also has a grip on top and a shoulder-strap to carry it like a backpack.
 The lens comes with a carbon lens hood which is locked in place with a screw plus is reversible for transport.
 It has a rubberized front- and back-end plus it’s coated like black velvet on the inside to reduce reflexes.
 When you lock the lens hood in place it bends slightly out of shape.
 Using the lens hood (either normally or in reverse) is the only way to attach the slip-on front lens cover. [+]

 Tripod mount: The Z 600 TC has the same tripod collar as the Z 400 TC and Z 800.
 The ring rotates smoothly – when unlocked – and has little play but there are no click-stops at 90 degrees.
 The tripod foot is firmly attached to the collar with four screws which can be removed with an Allen key.
 The foot weighs 121g.
 The whole construction feels very solid once the attachment screw is tightly locked.
 Under the rubber cap of the screw is a security slot for attaching an anti-theft cable.
 There are also two eyelets on the tripod collar to attach the included strap to – never use the strap on the camera to carry such a heavy load.
 Unfortunately Nikon missed out (again) to make the foot Arca-Swiss compatible.
 The tripod foot has two mounting threads: one 1/4″ and one 3/8″.
 The latter can be used e. g. for mounting the foot directly on a half ball – which should give you the most rigid connection to a tripod.